Oh, fuck. It’s the end of the year.

 2. Stop!
 In the name of

 Note: Both of these assume you’re a typical small business operating on the standard calendar year and using a cash accounting system (where you count things as an expense at the time you pay for them, versus accrual accounting, when you count things as an expense when you order something–regardless of when payment is due–which is usually something fancy only companies with $5 million in revenue/year do.)
-Also good to note: S-Corps like us here at House of Moxie, Inc. / The Middle Finger Project go by a different fiscal calendar, so if you’ve bought my Small Business Bodyguard to help you set up your business, and decided to go the S-Corp route to save on taxes in different ways, then you’re going to have to adjust your
+Also good to note: S-Corps like us here at House of Moxie, Inc. / The Middle Finger Project go by a different fiscal calendar, so if you’ve bought the legal resource I co-created with an attorney to help you set up your business, and decided to go the S-Corp route to save on taxes in different ways, then you’re going to have to adjust your

 At least it’s not another margarita?